Emeraude/Magic-Models/README.md

 }
 ```

-Not that you can mix types 4 and 5 validations rules.
+Note that you can mix types 4 and 5 validations rules.
 For the moments, the following rules are builtin:

 ```javascript